Unit rationale, description and aim

 Assessment 3: Written research proposal.

-This enables students to apply the outcome of the literature review to identify, develop and plan appropriate research methods in preparation for undertaking independent research in PUBH652 on a specific public health research topic.
+This enables students to develop and plan a research proposal, based on the literature review, in preparation for undertaking independent research in PUBH652 on a specific public health research topic.

 Weighting